A maximum of eighty-five (85) students from any class may declare a major in Business, Organizations, and Society.

 480. Issues Facing Organizations in the 21st Century.
 (S)

-This course is the “capstone” experience for majors.
+This course is a senior seminar for majors.
 Various course sections use a different multi-disciplinary “theme.”
 All sections require that students undertake a semester long project as the culmination of their academic program.
 Projects may be individual or group based.
 Contemporary issues are used to create discussion and debate.
 Permission to enroll is determined by the student’s adviser and the instructor.
-Staff

 490. Independent Study.
 (S)